Skip to main content

 • Enroll new employees in the relevant learning paths

-• Share links to the appropriate training courses or units when the right time comes
+• Share links to the appropriate training courses or modules when the right time comes

 • Notify the corresponding onboarding buddies of the newcomers' progress in the onboarding training program